-Understanding the impact of taxation is important – obviously, since our real returns from a mutual fund investment is what we get after tax.
+Understanding the impact of taxation is important – obviously, since our real returns from an online mutual fund investment is what we get after tax.
 But, more importantly, understanding taxation will help us design our portfolio in a manner that could potentially reduce our tax burden and increase our ‘post-tax’ returns.

 In this article, we will take a look at how such profits are considered, how taxation differs across mutual fund categories, what the actual tax rates are, and such other topics.
 This article, as in other articles in this series, has been written assuming very little prerequisite knowledge from the reader.
 Please use the table of contents below to skip sections that you are already familiar with.

 - Long-term vs short-term capital gains

 - Long-term and Short-term – the FIFO principle